simplykapoor/AdvancedEventMeshBootcamp/exercises/ex2/README.md

 12. Click on **Save** and **Activate** the object.
     <br>Use the activation button ![](assets/20250819_001428_image.png) from the tool bar

-## Exercise 2.3 - Publish the RAP based S/4 HANA Business Partner Change event by changing an existing business partner
+## Exercise 2.3 - Configure First Subscriber using Cloud Integration capability of SAP Integration Suite
+In this exercise, we will configure the first subscriber as an integration flow that connects to the AEM queue, receives notification events, enriches the event payload by making a callback to the event publisher, and then forwards the result to a sample REST endpoint.

-## Exercise 2.1 - Setup REST Endpoint
+### Exercise 2.3.1 - Setup REST Endpoint

 Before we start building our integration flow, we will "provision" a simple HTTP endpoint where we will send the message.

-1. ### Webhook.site (HTTP endpoint)
+1. **Webhook.site (HTTP endpoint)**

     For simplicity purposes, our REST consumer will be a simple HTTP endpoint that will receive the messages from the queue.
 We will use a tool called [Webhook.site](https://webhook.site/) to create a temporary endpoint that will receive the messages.
 When you navigate to the website, you will be presented with a unique URL that you can use to receive the messages. **Take note of the unique URL** as we will use it to configure the REST consumer.